Graciliano Ramos: Public domain

-The work of Graciliano Ramos should enter into public domain on January 1, 2024, after the 70th anniversary of the author's death, according to Brazilian law.
-However, the family disputes this due to the fact that the author still had a living daughter and maintains that, according to the Civil Code of 1916, the work remains protected for as long as she lives after 2024.
+The work of Graciliano Ramos entered the public domain on January 1, 2024, after the 70th anniversary of the author's death, according to Brazilian law.
+However, the family disputed this due to the fact that the author, at the time, still had a living daughter and maintained that, according to the Civil Code of 1916, the work remains protected for as long as she might have lived after 2024.
 For this reason, they signed a contract with Editora Record that will last until January 2029.
-However, it is uncertain whether the copyright will continue to be protected and according to Sonia Jardim, President of Record Group, in 2024 "there may be two editions of Vidas Secas in the market".Howeve,the last surviving daughter of Graciliano Ramos died in 2022.
+However, it is uncertain whether the copyright will continue to be protected and according to Sonia Jardim, President of Record Group, in 2024 "there may be two editions of Vidas Secas in the market".
+However, the last surviving daughter of Graciliano Ramos died in 2022.
+At the end of December 2023, the family announced that they would comply with Brazilian law.